 This is one of my favorite Thai dishes - that crunchy, fresh, shrimpy salad slathered in lime, fish sauce, cilantro, and Thai basil.
 It's also one of those foods I never thought to make on my own.
 Instead, I reserved it for infrequent visits to Thai restaurants and Thai Buddhist temple brunches.
 Until I found a place where I can buy fresh green papaya in San Francisco.

 I got a bag of already-shredded green papaya and took my treasure home and made fresh green papaya salad.
 If you simply cannot find green papaya, don't worry.
-Just substitute shredded carrots or mung bean sprouts.
+Just substitute shredded kohlrabi, carrots, or bean sprouts.
 These will have the same "crunch" and will carry the dressing very well.

 Green Papaya Salad (Som Tam)

 1 clove garlic, minced

 2 to 3 tablespoons fish sauce